 Preventative Measures

-The best way to keep pests away is to stop drains from getting blocked in the first place.
+The best way to keep pests away is to prevent drains from getting blocked.
 Simple habits like using drain covers and hair catchers prevent organic matter build-up.

 Avoid pouring fats, oils and food scraps down sinks, as these are common clogging culprits.
 Use enzymatic drain cleaners monthly to clear away small debris before it accumulates.
 Check for root overgrowth yearly and trim any intrusive roots that could break pipes or impede the drainage system.

 Regularly cleaning your drains will allow them to work as effectively as possible and reduce the chances of bugs coming out of the drain.
-There are many ways to go about this, such as using a drain cleaner, a mixture of baking soda and white vinegar, pouring hot water, or a drain snake.
+There are many ways to do this, such as using a drain cleaner, baking soda and white vinegar, pouring hot water, or a drain snake.

 Have drains professionally inspected for older homes and address any deteriorating pipes proactively.
 Routinely maintaining clear, flowing drains denies pests the ideal habitat conditions they seek.
 Staying vigilant with preventative care is far easier than dealing with a full-blown clog and infestation down the road.